greenstatic/slack-status/README.md

 # Slack Status
-Change your presence, status and do not disturb settings in multiple Slack workspaces.
+Change your presence, status, do not disturb and profile picture settings in multiple Slack workspaces using only one command.

 This is a complete re-write of [dstokes/slack-status](https://github.com/dstokes/slack-status).